alloverse/alloverse.github.io/index.md

 ## Trying your app out

-That’s it!
-You should now be able to start your project and see it appear in an Alloplace.
-If you don’t have one already, you can <!--get or rent a Place at [places.alloverse.com](places.alloverse.com/),--> use our sandbox [alloplace://sandbox.places.alloverse.com](alloplace://sandbox.places.alloverse.com/), or be ambitious and boot one on your own (`docker run -e ALLOPLACE_NAME="my place" -p 21337:21337/udp -it alloverse/alloplace2`).
-I'm gonna do the former:
+You should now be able to make your app appear in an Alloplace!
+In the terminal, run the following command:

 {% highlight terminal %}
 $ ./allo/assist run alloplace://sandbox.places.alloverse.com
 {% endhighlight %}

-If it all checks out, you should be able to jump into that place on your VR headset and press the button it has created.
+If everything checks out, go to the Alloverse Visor, where you should be able to see and interact with the app and its button.
+(If you've moved around in the place, you may need to look around to see it)

-[Download the Visor app](https://alloverse.com/download/) for your VR or desktop platform of choice, and then click “Connect”, “Sandbox” (or click the alloplace link of the place you’ve rented or started yourself).

 ![On the left, the UI of our app shown as a white rectangle with an orange button.
 On the right, a terminal showing the assist run command that instantiates the app; and the word Hello printed thrice.](/assets/images/hello-world-1024x318.jpg "Hello world running inside Alloverse")
-Our app running in Nevyn’s place.
-I’ve clicked our simple app’s orange button button three times, and the laws of causality held up, printing "Hello" thrice to our terminal.
+*Our app running in Nevyn’s place.
+I’ve clicked our simple app’s orange button button three times, and the laws of causality held up, printing "Hello" thrice to our terminal.*

 At this point, you could go off, do your own thing, read the documentation as you go.
 Or you could keep reading, and be guided through the development of a simple but functional todo list app, which will help establish the fundamentals and make it much easier for you to build real, complex apps.

+If your app ever disappears, take a look around in the Alloverse to make sure you're not just looking in the wrong direction.
+If you still can't see it, it might have crashed.
+Check out the terminal from which you ran it - there should be error messages to help you figure out what went wrong.

-This is also a good point at which to remind you: if you get stuck, or have questions or feedback, please [hop on Discord](https://discord.gg/KhdMU6P6Uw) and give it to us straight.
+This is also a good point at which to remind you: if you get stuck, or have questions or feedback, please [hop on Discord](https://discord.gg/KhdMU6P6Uw){:target="_blank"} and give it to us straight.

 ## Anatomy of Hello World in the Alloverse

 Let’s open up `lua/main.lua` and have a look at the code, to understand what's going on.
-If you're not much for theory and you'd rather learn by doing, you can skip this section and dig directly into [making an app](#building-our-app).
+If you're not much for theory, you may skip this section and get straight to [making an app](#building-our-app).

 {% highlight lua %}
 local client = Client(